Image Gently During Dental Procedures

 So when we image, let us image gently: More is often not better.

-The U.S. Food and Drug Administration (FDA) has posted an informational webpage on dental cone-beam computed tomography.
+- The U.S. Food and Drug Administration (FDA) has posted an informational webpage on dental cone-beam computed tomography.
 On this webpage, the FDA is promoting the safe use of cone-beam computed tomography in dentistry, particularly in the pediatric population.
 Recommendations to parents, patients and health care providers to help reduce unnecessary radiation exposure from dental cone-beam computed tomography are also provided on this web page.
-Click here for to be linked to the US FDA website.